CEREC at Amy Guthrie, D.D.S.

 Well, CERECs are usually done in just one visit!
 That means:

-Thanks to the translucent, tooth colored ceramic and the blending nature of the bonding agents, a tooth restored with CEREC looks like, well, a tooth.
-Some people have teeth with different colors in the same tooth, and CEREC may not be the best way to restore a front tooth in a case like that, but much of the time you can't even see the CEREC after it's installed, polished, and the tooth rehydrates (a tooth looks whiter when it gets dry during the operation (and by the way, that's one of the reasons the super-fast teeth whitening systems appear to give great results at first, only to darken up later)).
+Thanks to the translucent, tooth colored ceramic and the blending nature of the bonding agents, a tooth restored with CEREC looks like a tooth.
+Some people have teeth with different colors in the same tooth, and CEREC may not be the best way to restore a front tooth in a case like that, but much of the time you can't even see the CEREC after it's installed and polished.

 • Glazed and fired so harder and more abrasive; can wear and stress the opposing tooth